-For fall break we headed to a very non-traditional place for a little rest and relaxation...
-North Dakota to visit Katie who blogs over at Pinke Post.
-Since we blog and we blog about food a lot, we decided to cook together.
-Our first meal was going to be one with a "spooky" theme thanks to a little help from the Gooseberry Patch Halloween Bookazine.
-Looking for a hearty soup for Halloween night?
-Don't Be a Chicken Chili is a creamy chicken soup recipe that will warm you up and fill your belly for a night of fun.
+For fall break one year, we headed to a very non-traditional place for a bit of rest and relaxation...
+North Dakota to visit Katie, who blogs over at Pinke Post.
+Since we blog about food a lot, we decided to cook together.
+Our first meal was going to be one with a "spooky" theme, thanks to a little help from the Gooseberry Patch Halloween Bookazine.
+And we started with the Don't Be Chicken Chili.

 And because we both can't help ourselves, we tinkered a bit with the recipe.
 It isn't because something is wrong with the recipe.
 It is mainly because we just have our own personal spin we feel we have to add to everything we cook.